NCVotes/voters-ingestor/README.md

 5. To create the initially empty database tables, run `python manage.py migrate` inside the ncvoter folder where manage.py is.

+### External Database Drive Tips

+Are you running the project with a database sitting on an external drive?
+Here are some tips for workflows that make this process easier.

+#### Creating an external database

+You can move only one database on your postgres instance to a different drive, but you can't stop and start single databases.
+This means simply moving the TABLESPACE would still leave you with problems when disconnecting the external drive.

+Instead, create a whole separate cluster and run a separate postgres instance *only* when working on this project.

+    pg_ctl -D /Volumes/Untitled/postgres initdb

+#### Starting and stopping an external database

+Because you are only running this instance of PG when working on this project, it will be best to run it in the foreground in one of your terminals.
+This will make it easier to remember its there and running, so that you can terminate it before disconnecting the drive.

+To run the external postgres in a terminal, using post 5455:

+    postgres -D /Volumes/Untitled/postgres/ -p 5455

+To stop the external postgres, simply terminate the command with Ctrl+C in the same terminal.

+Notice that we need to run this on a non-default port, so you'll need to set the appropriate port number you use in your django settings.

+#### Managing databases on the external instance

+Common commands like `createdb` and `dropdb` connect via default options, so they won't operate on your external instance.
+Simply use the `-p` option to any of them.

+    createdb -p 5455 ncvoter

+Of course, because the Postgres instance runs in the foreground, you'll need to leave it running in one terminal and run these commands in another.

 ## Fetching and Processing Data

 To fetch the voter data files run `python manage.py voter_fetch`.
 This will download, unzip and track